 She has done a lot of work with CDYC and has been involved with the planning and attending of events.

-Mexican born Viri Kingston moved to Ireland 5yrs ago.
-She is married to Irishman, John Kingston and now lives in Coolkelure with their 2 little girls, Isabella and Sofia.
+Mexican born Viridianna Kingston-Castro moved to Ireland 5yrs ago.
+She is married to Irishman, John Kingston and now lives in Coolkelure with their 2 little girls, Isabella and Sofía.

 Viri has been involved with the REALITY Schools team with the last few years and has also been on the CDYC council with the past 2 years.
 Viri is actively involved in her parish and is always the first to be asked to cook up feasts for any parish or diocesan event!
 We love her cooking!

-Hilda was appointed West Cork Diocesan Youth Development Officer in 2014 but has also Coordinated the REALITY Schools team since 2012.
-Hilda is part of the CDYC council for the past 3 years.
+Hilda was our West Cork Diocesan Youth Development Officer since 2014 but in January 2018 Hilda was appointed the Diocesan Youth Officer for the Cork, Cloyne and Ross Diocese.
+She is also Coordinated the REALITY Schools team since 2012.

 Georgina Prendergast is our newest member on the CDYC council.
 She has recently completed her Leaving Cert successfully and is in college full-time.
 A parishioner of Carrigcrohane, she is very involved in parish activities and youth events.